ai4society/GenAIResultsComparator/README.md

 ## Acknowledgments

-- This work is developed by the [AI4Society team](https://ai4society.github.io).
-In particular, the library is developed by [Nitin Gupta](https://github.com/g-nitin), [Pallav Koppisetti](https://github.com/pallavkoppisetti), and [Biplav Srivastava](https://github.com/biplav-s).
+- The library is developed by [Nitin Gupta](https://github.com/g-nitin), [Pallav Koppisetti](https://github.com/pallavkoppisetti), and [Biplav Srivastava](https://github.com/biplav-s).
+Members of [AI4Society](https://ai4society.github.io) contributed to this tool as part of ongoing discussions.
+Major contributors are credited.
 - This library uses several open-source packages including NLTK, scikit-learn, and others.
-- Special thanks to the creators and maintainers of the implemented metrics.
+Special thanks to the creators and maintainers of the implemented metrics.

 ## License